Bangkok Arrival Guide and Travel Tips

 • Google Maps: A must for finding your way around Bangkok’s chaotic streets and public transport systems.

-• Google Translate & Google Lens: Translate Thai menus, signs, and even conversations with your Smartphone.
+• Google Translate & Google Lens: Translate Thai menus, signs, and even conversations with your smartphone.

 • Line: The WhatsApp of Thailand!
 Use it to communicate with locals and follow businesses for deals and updates.

-First hour in bangkok Grab, Google & Line Apps
+Grab, Google & Line App logos

 3. How to Stay Connected: Sim Cards in Bangkok

-Having internet access is essential in Bangkok so getting a Sim Card is a top travel tip if you ask us.
-Here are your options:
+Having internet access is essential if you want to travel to Bangkok and the rest of Thailand.
+So getting a Sim Card upon arrival in Bangkok is a top travel tip if you ask us.

-AIS waiting paper for English help
+AIS waiting ticket for English help

 waiting at AIS Bangkok